18th-25th May 2019

 2: Plockton via Mallaig, 20 min walk to the village with plenty of eating options and scenic harbour.
 From there head up towards Inverness then down the great glen to Fort William and back to Perth via Loch Rannoch and Rannoch Station, the remotest railway station in the UK.
 Again total flight time under 2 hours.

 3: Barra, Benbecula and Sollas.
 This one needs to be arranged with the tides and requires a bit of briefing for beach landings.
-Flight time about 2 1/2 hours.
+Flight time about 2 1/2 hours, Barra will depend on report from the airport on runway condition on the day.

 4: Kirkwall routing via Inverness and west side of Hoy to fly past the Old Man, back via John O Groats, Wick and Breamar.
 Kirkwall would require a short taxi ride into town for lunch or Lamb Holm where I’m sure we could get Tommy Sinclair to organise a BBQ.
 Camping overnight on Lamb Holm an option.
 About 2.5 hours flying.